PoisotLab/ms_betacov_mapping/README.md

 including “patent”, “mutant”, “GFP”, and “recombinant”.
 We filtered over-represented taxa including betacoronavirus 1, hCoV-OC43, Middle East respiratory syndrome coronavirus, Murine hepatitis virus, and hCoV-HKU1.
-Curated betacoronavirus RdRp sequences were then aligned using MAFFT v 1.4.0 [@Katoh2013MafMul; Algorithm FFT-NS-2, Scoring matrix 200PAM / k=2, gap open penalty 1.53m offset value 0.123] and a maximum likelihood tree reconstructed in IQ-TREE v 1.6.12 [@Nguyen2015IqtFas] with ModelFinder [@Kalyaanamoorthy2017ModFas] ultrafast bootstrap approximation [@Hoang2018UfbImp] with a general time reversible model with empirical base frequencies and the 5-discrete-rate-category FreeRaye model of nucleotide substitution (GTR+F+R5).
+Curated betacoronavirus RdRp sequences were then aligned using MAFFT [@Katoh2013MafMul] v1.4.0 (Algorithm FFT-NS-2, Scoring matrix 200PAM / k=2, gap open penalty 1.53m offset value 0.123) and a maximum likelihood tree reconstructed in IQ-TREE [@Nguyen2015IqtFas] v1.6.12 with ModelFinder [@Kalyaanamoorthy2017ModFas] ultrafast bootstrap approximation [@Hoang2018UfbImp] with a general time reversible model with empirical base frequencies and the 5-discrete-rate-category FreeRaye model of nucleotide substitution (GTR+F+R5).

 We first tested the hypothesis that hotspots of viral diversification would track hotspots of bat diversification.
 To do so, we plotted the number of known